Siege of Astrakhan (1395)

-The Siege of Astrakhan (1395) was a sacking event that took place where the forces of Tamerlane, the leader of the Timurid Empire, begins to attack the city.
+The Siege of Astrakhan (1395) was a sacking event that took place where the forces of Timur, the leader of the Timurid Empire, begins to attack the city.

 The event as well took place during the winter season.
-The siege ended in Timur victory, destroying and conquering the city under Timurid Empire.
+The siege ended in Timur victory, which destroyed and conquered the city under the Timurid Empire.

-Aftermath

-Although it was destroyed by Tamerlane, it still remains as small yet an important place on the international trade route from the Upper Volga to the Caspian Sea.
+Although it was destroyed by Timur, it still remained as small yet an important place on the international trade route from the Upper Volga to the Caspian Sea.